aimldl/llm_benchmarks_asian_langs/README.md

 3.  **Create and activate the conda environment** Create the 'klue' environment with Python 3
     ```bash
-    conda create -n klue -y python=3 anaconda
+    (base) $ conda create -n klue -y python=3 anaconda
     ```

     # Activate the environment
     ```bash
-    conda activate klue
+    (base) $ conda activate klue
+    (klue) $
     ```
     To deactivate the environment when you're done, run `conda deactivate`.

 ---

-## ⚙️ Configuration for Google Cloud (Optional)
+## ⚙️ Recommended: Configure Google Cloud for Vertex AI

-This step is only required if you plan to use Google's Vertex AI Gemini APIs.
+To run these benchmarks with the Gemini models, you must configure access to a Google API.
+While there are two options for accessing Gemini, using Vertex AI is strongly recommended for this project.

+* **Google AI (Free Tier):** This API is intended for development and has very low rate limits.
+The benchmark scripts make thousands of API calls and will quickly exceed the free quota, causing the tasks to fail before completion.
+* **Google Cloud Vertex AI (Paid Service):** This is the production-grade platform with high quotas suitable for intensive tasks.
+To ensure the benchmarks can run to completion, you must set up and use the Vertex AI API.

+> **⚠️ Cost Warning**
+>
+> Be aware that running these benchmark tasks will execute a large volume of API calls to Gemini.
+This **will incur significant costs** on your Google Cloud billing account.
+Please monitor your usage and set up budget alerts before proceeding.

+### Setup Instructions

+Follow these steps to configure your local environment to use a Google Cloud project with the Vertex AI API enabled.

 1.  **Initialize the gcloud SDK**

+    This command walks you through linking a Google Cloud project and configuring defaults.
     ```bash
     gcloud init
     ```

 2.  **Authenticate your account**

+    This command opens a browser window to grant the SDK access to your user account.
     ```bash
     gcloud auth login
     ```
 ---

 ## ▶️ Running the KLUE Benchmarks